American Forts: East

 Fort Gratiot

 A local militia stockade and blockhouse built during the Winnebago War, later strengthened during the Black Hawk War.
 Garrisoned in 1832 by 56 men commanded by Fortunatus Berry.
-Located at Gratiot's Grove, which was once located a few miles south or east of town.
-This was not located at the present-day town of Gratiot, which was settled later.
+This was located at Gratiot's Grove, a former village that was once located about two miles south of Shullsburg, and vanished by the 1890's.
+This was not located at the present-day Town of Gratiot to the east, which was settled later (the town post office was opened there in July 1834 by the same Fortunatus Berry).
+The brick Henry Gratiot House (1835) still stands, and is the last remaining structure of the former village, located on Teasdale Road (County Road U) at 20950 Rennick Road.

 Fort at New Diggings